ppy/osu-wiki/wiki/Beatmap/Pattern/osu!mania/Hold_note/en.md

 # Hold note

-Also referred to as holds in the editor, **hold notes** (long notes) are notes that require you to hold and release them afterwards.
-They are often referred to as long notes, noodles or LNs and are used to represent prolonged sounds in the music.
+**Hold notes** (a.k.a. **long notes**) are notes that require you to hold and release them afterwards.
+They are often also referred to as "noodles" or "LNs" and are used to represent prolonged sounds in the music.

 ![](img/ln.png)

-**Releases** refers to the ending of a **hold note**, the part that requires you to release the key.
-They are known to have their own term due to release timing in osu!mania being taken into consideration when awarding judgements for the entire hold note.
+**Releases** refer to hold note ends, i.e. the part that requires the key to be released.
+They have special significance due to release timing being taken into consideration in the [osu!mania judgment system](/wiki/Gameplay/Judgement/osu!mania).

 ## Shield